-In the Hungarian public electricity supply the responsibilities of MVM Ltd. (MVM Hungarian Electricity Ltd.) include the wholesale trade, transmission and cross-border transport of electricity.
+In the Hungarian public electricity supply the responsibilities of MVM Ltd. (MVM Energy Ltd.) include the wholesale trade, transmission and cross-border transport of electricity.

 According to the operational licence, awarded by the Hungarian Energy Office, the company has introduced an integrated management system that covers all the activities and elements of the operation, including its high voltage networks, telecommunication and measurement systems, maintenance, development and the related financial and accountancy processes.

 MVM Ltd. was established on December 31, 1991 on the organisational basis of its predecessor, the Hungarian Power Trust, with approximately HUF 200 billion of invested capital.
 The biggest shareholder was the ÁPV Rt. (the Hungarian Privatisation and State Holding Company Ltd.) with a 99.86% share.
 Among the rest of shareholders there were municipalities, some other legal entities and natural persons.
 The ownership structure of MVM Ltd. has not changed since then.

 Today, the main cooperating partners of MVM Ltd. are the Hungarian power plants and electricity supply distribution companies, MAVIR Ltd., electricity companies of the member countries of CENTREL and UCTE, other participants of the European electricity market and organisations like EURELECTRIC, etc.